-Has the business brought in excellent people, but still operating within the wrong structure or relying on broken processes or no processes?
+Has the business brought in excellent people, but still operating within the wrong structure or relying on broken processes or no processes at all?

-Has the business changed its strategy, but continuing to operate within an old organisation structure?
+Did the business change its strategy, but still continuing to operate within an old organisation structure?

 Is the pricing team simply an adage to an older structure – like a bad extension to a house that needs to be bulldozed?